microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 #### Connect using just-in-time access (JIT)

-If you already have Microsoft Defender for Servers enabled on your subscription and would like to use JIT to access the Client VM, use the following steps:
+If you already have [Microsoft Defender for Cloud](https://docs.microsoft.com/en-us/azure/defender-for-cloud/just-in-time-access-usage?tabs=jit-config-asc%2Cjit-request-asc) enabled on your subscription and would like to use JIT to access the Client VM, use the following steps:

 - In the Client VM configuration pane, enable just-in-time.
 This will enable the default settings.